A Complete Guide to Convert a CSV File to an XML File in Excel

 A CSV File Opened in Notepad

-First Step: Open Your CSV File in Excel
+Step 1: Open the CSV File in Excel

 First, you need to open the CSV file in Microsoft Excel.

-Also, you can right-click on the CSV file and then go to Open with ⋙ Excel to import the CSV file into Microsoft Excel.
+2. Go to Open with > Excel to import the CSV file into Microsoft Excel.

 Importing a CSV File in Excel